fred-mbugua/company-asset-manager/README.md

 ## Mock Data for Testing

-Use this mock data to test your API endpoints.
+Use this mock data to test these API endpoints.

 ### **Register User**
 ```json